LightestDark/Passlock/README.md

 # Passlock
 A web-based password manager demo that checks if you are making thes best password you can!
-Passlock is only my third css included project i got a lot of help form youtube, so please forgive me if its not amazing.
+Passlock is only my third css included project I got a lot of help from youtube, so please forgive me if its not amazing.

 I made Passlock since it's a buzzkill having to scroll back on Google for all my passwords and not have it in one place.